Petal® 1 “No Annual Fee” Visa® Credit Card review: A secure choice for newcomers

 The Petal 1 Card is an overall low-fee card compared to other credit cards for people with limited credit history.
-This credit card carries no annual fee, no foreign transaction fees and a respectable interest rate (20.24 percent to 29.74 percent, variable) that can be lower than competing cards’ rates.
+This credit card carries no annual fee, no foreign transaction fees and a respectable APR rate (22.99 percent to 32.49 percent, variable) that can be lower than competing cards’ rates.
 No annual fee means no recurring cost for new cardholders to manage, and students can even take their cards abroad since there are no foreign transaction fees.

 On the bright side, the Petal 1 Card provides a $300 to $5,000 initial credit limit, which is amazing for an unsecured card in its class.
-Obtaining a credit limit that high off the bat can give you a low credit utilization ratio and boost your credit score if you keep a low balance.
+If you have access to up to $5,000 for your credit limit, it can lower your credit utilization ratio and boost your credit score if you keep a low balance.

 How the Petal 1 Visa card compares to other cards for limited credit history

 Jumping into the world of credit can be nerve-racking for beginners.
 Luckily, issuers are creating more cards designed for new credit users.
 But which option is best for you?
 For newbies learning the basics, the Petal 1 Visa is a relatively low-cost option.
 However, you may want to consider different credit cards if you’re looking for more substantial value, such as perks or cash back.

 Petal 1 Visa vs. Petal 2 “Cash Back, No Fees” Credit Card